All Episodes

 And don't forget to check out everything at Hannity.com.

-More Hannity, less big government.
+Less big government.

 He's your watchdog on Washington.

-Hannity is on the Hey, welcome back.
+Hey, welcome back.

-It's the Sean Hannity show.
+It's the Sean Hannity Show.

 Mark Simone here for Sean Hannity.

-Congratulations to uh Texas Governor Greg Abbott, sending those busloads of illegals first to Washington, D.C., and now to New York, driving the New York mayor crazy.
+Congratulations to Texas Governor Greg Abbott, sending those busloads of illegals first to Washington, D.C., and now to New York, driving the New York mayor crazy.

 And now they're going to Chicago.

-I don't know what that uh uh who can figure out what she means.
+I don't know what that means.

-How are you supposed to absorb all of that?
+And how are you supposed to absorb all of that?

-Uh a couple dozen to Chicago and she's screaming and yelling.
+A couple dozen to Chicago and she's screaming and yelling.

-Uh great move on his part.
+Great move on his part.

-Greenwich, Connecticut, the school principal gets caught by Project Veritas.
+Greenwich, Connecticut, the school principal, gets caught by Project Veritas.

-They catch him on camera saying, I deliberately don't hire conservatives, I won't hire any conservatives, I won't hire Catholics.
+They catch him on camera saying, I deliberately don't hire conservatives.

-Uh so he's getting a lot of flack.
+So he's getting a lot of flack.

 And we mentioned investigations.

-Just announced Connecticut Attorney General launches investigation into this video.
+Just announced, Connecticut Attorney General launches investigation into this video.

 So this could be a turning point.

-You know, this is a lot like McCarthyism in the 50s, and it took just a couple of people to stand up to the guy, and that changed everything.
+And it took just a couple of people to stand up to the guy.

 Oh, yeah.